curlsli/webpack-book/docs/en/developing/01_getting_started.md

 Examine the output below the `dist/` directory.
 If you look closely, you can see the same IDs within the source.

-T> In addition to a configuration object, webpack accepts an array of configurations.
+> In addition to a configuration object, webpack accepts an array of configurations.
 You can also return a `Promise` and eventually `resolve` to a configuration for example.

-T> If you want a light alternative to *html-webpack-plugin*, see [mini-html-webpack-plugin](https://www.npmjs.com/package/mini-html-webpack-plugin).
+> If you want a light alternative to *html-webpack-plugin*, see [mini-html-webpack-plugin](https://www.npmjs.com/package/mini-html-webpack-plugin).
 It does less but it's also simpler to understand.

-{pagebreak}

 ## Adding a Build Shortcut